LAAS Current Corporate Turbo Register

 Where an application has been made for an aircraft to change to new marks this is marked as <>.
 The reservations themselves are indicated but it should be noted that many reservations take months and even years to be taken up and indeed many never do so.
 Aircraft on display are marked pr.

-Special thanks are due Stephen Rudge for his invaluable assistance in getting this site back into shape, and for his regular updates.
+Special thanks are due to Stephen Rudge for his invaluable assistance in getting this site back into shape, and for his regular updates.
 Information comes from many sources including the CAA’s G-INFO and FAA’s N-Number Inquiry, the official Australian, Brazilian, Canadian, Danish, Dutch, New Zealand, South African, Swedish and Swiss authority websites, AMCARonline’s frequent updates, Aerodata, Air Britain, AVDB, Scramble, TCUO, Alexis Antonakis web updates, Airliners.net and FlightAware.
 The website itself generates a great deal of input from world-wide sources, too numerous to mention individually but very welcome nonetheless.
 Credit must also be given to Richard Balfre for his web-mastering.
 Finally, to all those that supplied individual bits of information on new sightings on the Internet lists, including the Bizjet, Luton and Farnborough lists.

 Any additional information, corrections, comments, etc are welcome as are new sightings throughout the year or photos for future use - please send them to email@example.com.

 As usual this site comes with the customary post 9/11 warning to exercise caution - bizjet FBOs are invariably some of the less flexible areas at airports so please use common sense when viewing/noting things down.